opulencephp/docs/routing.md

 });
 ```

-> **Note:** If the an outer group marks the routes Https but an inner one doesn't, the inner group gets ignored.
-The outer-most group with an Https definition is the only one that counts.
+> **Note:** If the an outer group marks the routes HTTPS but an inner one doesn't, the inner group gets ignored.
+The outer-most group with an HTTPS definition is the only one that counts.

 <h4 id="group-variable-regular-expressions">Group Variable Regular Expressions</h4>
 Groups support regular expressions for path variables: